michelangelo-valderrama/understanding-astro-webook/src/content/chapters/preface.md

 <h1 data-name={book}>A new book</h1>
 ```

-Sometimes, to show the source of the code, a comment to the file path is added to the top of the code block, as shown below:
+To display the source of the code, a *tab* will be added above the code block with the absolute path, as shown below:

 ```astro title="src/pages/index.astro"
 ---